department-of-veterans-affairs/va.gov-team/products/platform/documentation-site/research/forms-library-docs-research-2020/research-plan-script.md

    - We will use a combination of methods during a scheduled block of time with each participant:
       - Remote, directed interviews
       - Unmoderated diary studies

+**Everything below this line needs to be updated with new information**
+---
+2. Why this method?
+How does this methodology help you answer your research questions?
+   - The Cookbook that we would like to test is currently in a Google Doc.
+Because the nature of reading documentation and using it in one's work is normally an independent activity that people complete at their own pace, we think that replicating that environment will be the best way to evaluate The Cookbook.
+We plan to create a version of the document that contains an instructional layer (using the Google Docs comments feature) that asks the participant questions about their experience at specific points in the document.
+We will create a copy of the document for each participant so that they can experience it without influence of others in the study.
+   - We would like to combine this diary study method with directed interviews so that we have the opportunity to introduce the activity in the context of the current forms system work, answer any questions the participants may have, and debrief with the participant after they've finished the activity.
    - Here is how this semi-synchronous method would play out in a single session's agenda:
       - 15 minutes: Introduction, brief directed interview, provide instructions
       - 30 minutes: Participant completes diary study activity independently
       - 15 minutes: Post-activity directed interview with participant, wrap up

-**Everything below this line needs to be updated with new information**
----
-2. Why this method?
-How does this methodology help you answer your research questions?
-   - We will be using a combination of methods because we would like to speak briefly with the participant to learn about their experience both with the existing documentation site, and with the diary study activity.

 3. Where are you planning to do your research?
-   1. We will use Zoom to conduct the remote sessions.
+   1. We will use Zoom to conduct the synchronous portions of the session, and Google Docs for the diary study portion.

 4. What will you be testing?
-   1. We will be testing the [forms system documentation site](https://department-of-veterans-affairs.github.io/veteran-facing-services-tools/forms/) as well as a prototype of the recipe formatting.
-Link to the recipe formatting tbd.
+   1. We will be testing the [The Cookbook which can be viewed here currently](https://docs.google.com/document/d/1dUwWSk556QXdgORyTnP_42bdLr3Nhjv6Ga3aXZ_NKSc/edit#heading=h.uxamjboglia6).
+Copies of the document for each participant have not yet been created.

 ## Participants and Recruitment